 Campfire at a bushcamp in Khutse Game Reserve, Botswana

-Most importantly, you should take heed of issues of safety as prescribed by the lodge/camp regarding walking/running in camp. make sure that your children are aware of the restrictions (and that you keep an eye on their movements).
-Many camps have no fence and you may need to keep a closer watch on your younger ones.
+Very importantly, you should take note of the lodge/camp’s safety guidelines, including rules on walking and running in camp.
+Make sure that your children are aware of the restrictions and keep an eye on their movements.
+Many camps have no fence and you may need to keep a close watch on your young ones.

 9. Swimming Pools